npjg/MediaStation/README.md

 This doesn't seem to be opened/read by the executables at all while the titles are running.
 But there is a ton of useful cross-checking info in here.

+## Motivation
+I re-discovered these titles when I was finding Director titles for the ScummVM Director engine at GSoC 2020.
+Coincidentally, the main data file extension (`*.CXT`) used in Media Station titles is the same as that used for protected Director cast archives.
+I quickly discovered these weren't Director titles but something completely different - and so this project was born to preserve them.

 ## Engine History
 Coming soon!
 For now, the [Disney's Animated Storybook](https://en.wikipedia.org/wiki/Disney%27s_Animated_Storybook) article has great background on the early titles, sourced largely from Newton Lee's books.